gapple/drupal-gacsp/readme.md

 ## Basic Configuration

-The default module configuration allows specifying a Google Analyticsq Tracking ID, and optionally enabling additional plugins.
+The default module configuration allows specifying a Google Analytics Tracking ID, and optionally enabling additional plugins.

 Each of the default options can be individually disabled if custom behaviour is